-Mostly everyone wants to get the best product they can afford in every aspect – design, build quality and performance.
+Mostly everyone wants to get the best product they can afford in every aspect – design, build quality, and performance.
 Same goes for hard drives.
-Want fast boot times, data transfer speeds and large enough capacity to store everything you will ever need?
-Stand alone Solid State Drive with a large capacity is expensive, but the more affordable and traditional hard drive can’t offer performance you’re looking for?
+Of course, everyone loves storage devices with fast boot times, data transfer speeds, and large storage space.
+Stand-alone SSDs with large capacities are expensive, but the more affordable and traditional hard drives can’t offer performance you’re looking for?
 Now you can go Midway with Seagate FireCuda Gaming SSHD.

 What’s Seagate FireCuda Gaming?

 Seagate has made Solid State Hybrid Drives for a while now.
-They have made such drives as Momentus XT Hybrid, Seagate Desktop SSHD, and Seagate Laptop SSHD 32GB NAND.
+They have made such drives as Momentus XT Hybrid, Seagate Desktop SSHD, and Seagate Gaming SSHD.
 Now when the NAND costs dropping and technology that allows denser chips to be used, Seagate has refreshed their SSHD line with the FireCuda line-up.
 The main purpose of Firecuda is to deliver high data transfer speeds and boot-up times.
 It’s designed mostly for gaming and working with demanding software.

 FireCuda is the newest and best performing 2.5 inch hard drive that Seagate offers.
 It comes in three capacities: 500GB, 1TB, and 2TB.
 A Firecuda SSHD compared to traditional 7200rpm hard drive loads games 50% faster.
 If we compare it with 5400 rpm hard drive, numbers are even greater- up to 140%.
 Our favorite version is ST2000LX001 or 2TB drive as it’s the most versatile and most sensible.
 Why should you pick 2TB?
 First of all, those who will buy this drive will probably game a lot or work with demanding software.
 Both of these applications require a lot of space.
 Also, the 2.5-inch Seagate Firecuda Gaming SSHD is a superb upgrade for Xbox One or PlayStation 4.
 Not only you can increase a capacity from 500GB to 2TB, but also enhance performance.